 Zyro is simple, Zyro is beautiful, and Zyro is cheap.
 If you want something that keeps your wallet fat, and your schedule free, Zyro is an excellent alternative to Shopify.

 How much does Zyro cost?

 Zyro has two plans that can be used to sell online: here they are.

 But I'm getting ahead of myself.
 Here's what these premium options look like:

-Neither of these plans have any major limitations, so really, I recommend either of them.
-The eCommerce+ plan only throws in a few excellent extras, like abandoned cart recovery, and Amazon integration, the tools that can help push your business even further.
+Neither of these plans has any major limitations, so really, I recommend either of them.
+The Advanced Store plan only throws in a few excellent extras, like abandoned cart recovery, and Amazon integration, the tools that can help push your business even further.

 All in all, Zyro is a solid option – with just the right features, and the right pricing.

 6. GoDaddy website builder – all business, all day

 |Features||Excellent marketing features|

 You know what's kinda boring?
 Building websites.
 Especially when you're no designer, and just want to quickly build an online home to your business, without any fuss.
 Once the website is built, then you have to deal with all the other stuff – online marketing, advertisements, management, and so on.
 And if you don't know anything about that, you can get into some serious trouble!